 Merchants who offer Interac Debit as a payment option can also offer "cashback".
 It allows you to request additional cash to be debited from your account, on top of your purchase.

 For example, if you make a purchase for $20 and tell the merchant you want an additional $40 cash back, you receive your $20 purchase along with $40 in cash, for a total debit transaction amount of $60.

-Interac Association does not set or collect fees from you.
+Interac Corp. does not set or collect fees from you.
 However, financial institutions may charge a transaction fee for making a debit on your account.

 Merchants may choose to apply a surcharge (additional fee) for transactions made using Interac services.
-This fee is not passed on to Interac Association.
+This fee is not passed on to Interac Corp.
 Read more on fees here.